qstainless/nyt-frontpage/README.md

 # The New York Times Frontpage Viewer

-Small project to display the NYT frontpage.
+Small PHP project to display the NYT frontpage.

 The frontpage is fetched in PDF format and converted to JPG format.